neverRare/stick-docs/reference/language/function_call.md

 sum(numbers: [10, 20])
 ```

-## Labels and Optionality
+## Names and Optionality

-Each argument have labels.
-It can be omitted by either omitting the label and the colon `:` or by leaving the colon in place.
+Each argument have names.
+It can be omitted by either omitting the name and the colon `:` or by leaving the colon in place.
 This will use the order of the parameter.

 ```stick
 fn power (base: Num, exponent: Num) => base ** exponent